-[Photo: Jeanette Vizguerra is forced underground (hiding in a Denver, C.O. church) to escape Trump’s ICE in a desperate attempt to remain with her family.
-She has lived in the U.S. since 1997 with her four American children.]
+(Above Photo: Jeanette Vizguerra is forced underground—hiding in a Denver, Colorado—church to escape Trump’s ICE in a desperate attempt to remain with her family.
+She has lived in the US since 1997 with her four American children.)

-“Come on, come on, come on, come on – this can’t be real” are words written and sang by Gil Scott-Heron in response to African Americans being slaughtered in Vietnam, during that war.
-Those words came slamming back to me like two freight trains crashing into each other, head-on.
-Gil’s words crashed into my mind and broke my heart while I was watching CNN’s report on underground homes being readied in Los Angeles (the City of Angels) to hide immigrants from authorities.
+“Come on, come on, come on, come on—this can’t be real” are words written and sang by Gil Scott-Heron in response to African Americans being slaughtered in Vietnam, during that dirty little war.
+Those words came slamming back to me like two freight trains crashing into each other—head-on.
+Gil’s words slammed into my mind and broke my heart while I was watching CNN’s report on underground homes being readied in Los Angeles (in the City of Angels) to hide immigrants from authorities.

 Before the GOP’s righteous white Christians spew about the law of the land, let me say that when a law is morally bankrupt, void of humanity, it is incumbent upon the citizens of a great nation to ignore it, to break it, to fight it, and to overturn it.

-Were those who setup and operated the Underground Railroad in defiance of the law, on the wrong side of history, on the wrong side of morality, on the wrong side of gods?
+Were those who setup and operated the Underground Railroad in defiance of the law (technically, yes they were), but were they on the wrong side of history, were they on they on the wrong side of morality, were they on the wrong side of the gods?
 I think not.
 They were patriots to the nth degree and history has vindicated them and freed the slaves.

-Were Corrie ten Boom, and the co-conspirators, who saved countless Jews in defiance of the law, on the wrong side of history, on the wrong side of morality, on the wrong side of gods?
+Were Corrie ten Boom and their co-conspirators, who saved countless Jews in defiance of the law (technically, yes they were), were they on the wrong side of history, were they on the wrong side of morality, were they on the wrong side of the gods?
 I think not.
 They were patriots to the nth degree and history has vindicated them and the Jewish people flourish today.

 “The Greensboro sit-ins were a series of nonviolent protests in Greensboro, North Carolina, in 1960, which led to the Woolworth department store chain removing its policy of racial segregation in the Southern United States.
 While not the first sit-in of the Civil Rights Movement, the Greensboro sit-ins were an instrumental action, and also the most well-known sit-ins of the Civil Rights Movement.
 These sit-ins led to increased national sentiment at a crucial period in US history.
 The primary event took place at the Greensboro, North Carolina, Woolworth store, now the International Civil Rights Center and Museum” (see the “Greensboro sit-ins” on Wikipedia for complete article).

-Were The Greensboro Four: David Richmond, Franklin McCain, Ezell Blair, Jr., and Joseph McNeil, the ones who initially sat in defiance of a morally bankrupt segment of society in defiance of the law, on the wrong side of history, on the wrong side of morality, on the wrong side of gods?
+Were The Greensboro Four: David Richmond, Franklin McCain, Ezell Blair, Jr., and Joseph McNeil, the ones who initially sat in defiance of a morally bankrupt segment of society in defiance of the law (technically, yes they were), were they on the wrong side of history, were they on the wrong side of morality, were they on the wrong side of the gods?
 I think not.
 They were/are patriots to the nth degree and history has vindicated them and today we sit side-by-side with our brothers and sisters.

-The list, sadly, goes on, and on, and on … come on!
+The list, sadly, goes on and on and on—come on!
 Will it ever stop?
-Will we, as a species, ever stop creating bogymen due to our insecurities, failures and fears?
+Will we, as a species, ever stop creating boogeymen due to our insecurities, due to our failures and our fears?
 Must we always blame some disenfranchised segment of humanity for our shortcomings?
 Must we always demonize the down and out?
 Unfortunately, as of this writing, it seems so.
-To call a human being “illegal” is repulsive, repugnant and just plain wrong – how dare us, how dare the U.S.!
+To call a human being “illegal” is repulsive, repugnant, and it is just plain wrong— how dare us!
+How dare the US!